janderland/fql/docs/index.md

 /user(411,"chevy")=nil
 ```

-Named variable must include at least one type.
+Named variables must include at least one type.
 To allow
 named variables to match any element type, use the `any`
 type.